hoodiecrow/ConsTcl/README.md

-Next, some procedures that make my life as developer somewhat easier, but don't really matter to the interpreter (except the first one, `reg`, which registers built-in procedures in the standard environment.
+Next, some procedures that make my life as developer somewhat easier, but don't really matter to the interpreter (except the first one, `reg`, which registers built-in procedures in the standard environment).

 ```
 # utility functions